rhysinward/dengue_pipeline/README.md

 Each sample from a geographical location collected in a specifiable time period was assigned a weight according to the formula:

 Where:
-- `1/x_ij` represents the number of sequences of lineage `i` collected during week `j`.
+- `1/x_ij` represents the number of sequences of location `i` collected during time period `j`.

 This weighting scheme inversely correlates the weight of a sequence with the abundance of sequences from the same location in a specifiable time period.
-Therefore, locations with fewer sequences in a given week are given higher selection probabilities, ensuring a balanced representation of geographies in the final dataset used for analysis.
+Therefore, locations with fewer sequences in a given time period are given higher selection probabilities, ensuring a balanced representation of geographies in the final dataset used for analysis.

+### Proportional Weighting Scheme

+The 'Proportional Weighted Sub-sampling' method is designed to ensure that the selection of sub-samples is representative of a particular variable of interest, such as the number of cases, mobility rates, etc., across various geographical locations and over different time periods.
+This approach allows for a more nuanced analysis that takes into account the variable's distribution, ensuring that the sub-sample accurately reflects the broader dataset's characteristics.

+In this approach, each sample is associated with a specific geographical location and falls within a definable time period.
+To ensure representativeness, each sample is assigned a weight based on the following formula:

+'x_ij' is the value of the variable of interest for location 'i' during time period 'j'.

+The weighting scheme is at the heart of the 'Proportional Weighted Sub-sampling' method, ensuring that each sample's likelihood of selection is directly correlated with the chosen variable of interest within a given time frame.
+This correlation means that areas or time periods with higher values of the variable of interest will have a proportionally greater influence on the sub-sample.

 # Parameters Description